mitchs-dev/doz2h-tools/README.md

 # DevOps: Zero to Hero - Accounts and Tools
 All tools needed for the DevOps: Zero to Hero course

+## Course Content

+Interested in the course?
+All of the content can be found in [Google Drive](https://drive.google.com/drive/folders/1GStten6gATAjHqu6q2CNMbnb2r8rz_mT?usp=sharing).

 ## Accounts
 **You only need to sign up for these.
 We will go through the set up together**